 "Little Death" Returns As "Lay Your Sleeping Head," A Work Of Depth and Maturity

-In a major LGBT literary event, 30 years after its original issue, Michael Nava has published a revision — or perhaps more accurately, a re-imagining — of his first mystery novel, The Little Death.
+In a major LGBT literary event, 30 years after its original issue, Michael Nava has published a revision--or more accurately, a re-imagining--of his first mystery novel, The Little Death.
 The new publication, entitled Lay Your Sleeping Head, is a mature novel that transcends the expectations of the mystery genre.

 As Ted Pebworth has observed, Nava's protagonist is conceived in the mold of the American hardboiled detective who stands outside society and, as a consequence, sees more clearly than most its corruption, injustice, and inequality.

 Rios is doubly an outsider in all of the worlds in which he lives and works.
 First, he is a Chicano in an Anglo society and an Anglo-dominated profession.
 Although his brilliance as a criminal lawyer is widely recognized, he often feels uncomfortable with and condescended to by his clients and professional associates.